Fanny Fern: First marriage and early career

 In 1837, Willis married Charles Harrington Eldredge, a banker.
 They had three daughters together: Mary Stace (1838), Grace Harrington (1841), and Ellen Willis (1844).
-Sara's mother and younger sister Ellen both died early in 1844; in 1845 her eldest daughter Mary died of brain fever (meningitis); soon afterward, her husband Charles succumbed to typhoid fever.
+Sara's mother and younger sister Ellen both died early in 1844; in 1845, her eldest daughter Mary died of brain fever (meningitis); soon afterward, her husband Charles died from typhoid fever.

 The widowed Willis was left nearly destitute.
 With little help from either her father or her in-laws – and none from her brother N.P.
 Willis – she struggled to make ends meet for her surviving young daughters.
 Her father persuaded her to remarry.

 Second marriage

-In December 1848 the young widow married Samuel P. Farrington, a merchant.
+In January 1849, the young widow married Samuel P. Farrington, a merchant.
 The marriage was a mistake.
 Farrington was so intensely jealous that in 1851 Willis left him, scandalizing her family.
 The couple divorced two years later.

 Willis published her first article, "The Governess", in November 1851 in the new Boston newspaper Olive Branch, followed by some short satirical pieces there and in True Flag.
 Soon after she regularly began using the pen name "Fanny Fern" for all her articles.
 In 1852, on her own with two daughters to support, she began writing in earnest.
-She sent samples of her work under her own name to her brother Nathaniel, by then a magazine owner, but he refused them and said her writing was not marketable outside Boston.
-He was proved wrong, as newspapers and periodicals in New York and elsewhere began printing Fanny Fern's "witty and irreverent columns".
+She sent samples of her work in her own name to her brother Nathaniel, by then a magazine owner, but he refused them and said her writing was not marketable outside Boston.
+He was proven wrong, as newspapers and periodicals in New York and elsewhere began printing Fanny Fern's "witty and irreverent columns".

 In the summer of 1852, Fern was hired by publisher Oliver Dyer at twice her salary to publish a regular column exclusively in his New York newspaper Musical World and Times; she was the first woman to have a regular column.
 The next year, Dyer helped her find a publisher for her first two books: Fern Leaves from Fanny's Portfolio (1853), a selection of her more sentimental columns, and Little Ferns for Fanny's Little Friends (1853), a children's book.
 She had to reveal her legal name to the publishers.
 As it was still Farrington and disagreeable to her because of her divorce, she tried to keep her name secret.
 The former book sold 70,000 copies in its first year, "a phenomenal figure for the time."